ViscousTests/website/content/docs/gamedev/mechanic-ideas/limiting-collaboration.md

 Game mechanics could also play into this communication limitation - for instance, characters that can communicate telepathically with others may be immune to any limits.

+## Comments from coworker to integrate

+I guess you might break it up into a few more parts
+* Permission (can I talk to this person at all)
+* Duration (how much time can I communicate with this person)
+* Dictionary-space (how much vocabulary do I have to communicate)

+Physical closeness 'permission' and time-limit per-action/turn you cover, however there are two things I might add that limit effectiveness of
+communication:
+* Role-playing
+* Language limits

+With roleplaying, while it may be optimal to take a course of action, it may not be what the character would do (for example, against a demon and a lich it may be optimal to disrupt the lich's spellcasting, but your character may have hatred of demons).
+This is most applicable in TTRPGs like D&D and Pathfinder and less applicable in Video Games or some Board Games.
+This doesn't limit theoretical communication, but may limits it's impact depending on your group.

+Language limits the dictionary of what can be said, but doesn't necessarily limit how much can be said within that dictionary.
+For example, Gloomhaven before your two cards are selected limits communication to 'relative' values (ex.
+I am going as fast as possible and will do an AoE) rather than absolutes (ex.
+I am moving with Mana Bolt at 07 initiative and will top with coldfire).
+This still lets people communicate freely, but can limit knowledge.
+This also encourages players building knowledge of each others abilities and what they do in combat, somewhat like a small group of mercenaries would.